awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_cypress_43.md

 **Note**
 This tutorial walks you through setting up and running the MQTT Hello World demo\.
 The Amazon FreeRTOS port for this board currently does not support the TCP server and client demos\.

 Before you begin, you must configure AWS IoT and your Amazon FreeRTOS download to connect your device to the AWS Cloud\.
 See [First Steps](freertos-prereqs.md) for instructions\.
-In this tutorial, the path to the Amazon FreeRTOS download directory is referred to as `BASE_FOLDER`\.
+In this tutorial, the path to the Amazon FreeRTOS download directory is referred to as `<amazon-freertos>`\.

 **Important**
 The maximum length of a file path on Microsoft Windows is 260 characters\.
 To accommodate the files in the Amazon FreeRTOS projects, make sure that the path to the Amazon FreeRTOS download directory is fewer than 43 characters long\.
 As noted in [Downloading Amazon FreeRTOS](freertos-download.md), Amazon FreeRTOS ports for Cypress are currently only available on [GitHub](https://github.com/aws/amazon-freertos)\.

-## Overview<a name="w3aab7c19b9c11"></a>
+## Overview<a name="w3aab7c23b9c11"></a>

 This tutorial contains instructions for the following getting started steps: